-With its laconic, military-style dial layout, the watch not only offers superb, almost unrivalled legibility both at day and night, but can also be worn both in expeditions as well as on a daily basis with casual dress.
+With its laconic, military-style dial layout, the watch not only offers superb, almost unrivaled legibility both at day and night but can also be worn both in expeditions as well as on a daily basis with casual dress.

-As many other German watchmakers, Mühle Glashütte doesn’t make its own calibers, but imports high quality Swiss movements to animate its timekeepers.
+Like many other German watchmakers, Mühle Glashütte doesn’t make its own calibers, but imports high-quality Swiss movements to animate its timekeepers.

 Equipped with M-G’s patented woodpecker neck regulation that protects the index hand (and hence the balance shaft) from severe shocks, the modified movement offers even more reliability and robustness than the original job.

 To make the caliber even more exclusive (for a mass-produced movement, of course,) its winding rotor is further equipped with a branded oscillating weight that features Glashuette solar grinding decoration.
 The latter is perfectly visible through a sapphire crystal that covers its display back.

 At a recommended price of €890, the new Muehle Glashuette Terranaut III Trail looks like a watch of choice for the price-conscious crowd that searches for a high-quality military-style timepiece.

 Price: Starts at €890

 Movement: Automatic, Sellita caliber SW 220-1, modified for Muehle Glashuette (woodpecker neck regulation,) 26 jewels, 28,800 vph, Swiss Made